tboulet/MARL-Benchmark-with-OpenSpiel/README.md

 # Goals

 Currently, we have the following goals for this project :
 - IndependentRL Benchmark : Implement a benchmark for IndependentRL algorithms (e.g. Q-Learning, DQN, etc.) on OpenSpiel games, and compare the different algorithms by having them play against each other.
+This was made as a course project for the [Deep Learning](https://www.master-mva.com/cours/cat-deep-learning/) course at the master MVA (Ens Paris-Saclay).
+- Algorithms for Normal Form Games : Implement algorithms for normal form games (e.g. fictitious play, etc.) and compare them on OpenSpiel games.

 # Installation